-complications are related to the mother, fetus, or both.
-Pregnant women need to receive appropriate Although pregnancy is considered a normal Antenatal Care (ANC) to promote maternal and fetal biological event, 6-33% of pregnant women health^{1,2}.
-ANC aims to detect and prevent potential experience pregnancy complications.
-Some of these problems that affect pregnancy.
-Based on the World provided by health care professionals for pregnant and back pain9. women to ensure the better health status for the mothers and their fetus."
+Although pregnancy is considered a normal biological event, 6-33% of pregnant women experience pregnancy complications.
+Some of these complications are related to the mother, fetus, or both.
+Pregnant women need to receive appropriate Antenatal Care (ANC) to promote maternal and fetal health^{1,2}.
+ANC aims to detect and prevent potential problems that affect pregnancy.
+Based on the World Health Organization (WHO), ANC is "the care provided by health care professionals for pregnant women to ensure the better health status for the mothers and their fetus."
 ANC has a significant impact on maternal and fetal health by providing preventive and curative services3.
 Moreover, it has positive implications for fetal health, including reducing perinatal mortality rates and low birth weight through antenatal fetal surveillance4.